Franco Nicolazzi

 Franco Nicolazzi (10 April 1924 – 22 January 2015) was an Italian politician.

 Nicolazzi was born in Gattico, in the province of Novara.
 During World War II he fought against the German occupation of Italy with the Brigate Matteotti.
-He was one of the founders of the Italian Democratic Socialist Party (Partito Socialista Democratico Italiano, PSDI) in 1948, an offshoot of the Italian Socialist Party whose members were against the decision to ally with the Italian Communist Party.
+He was one of the founders of the Italian Democratic Socialist Party (Partito Socialista Democratico Italiano, PSDI) in 1948, an offshoot of the Italian Socialist Party (PSI) whose members were against the decision to ally with the Italian Communist Party (PCI) in advance of the 1948 general election.